America’s Wealth Gap Will Eventually Cause a Market Crash

 What Could Happen to Markets

-Certain sectors hit hardest: Tech companies and banks (seen as symbols of inequality) could get hammered.
+Stock Markets could crash with certain sectors being hit hardest: Tech companies and banks (seen as symbols of inequality) could get hammered.
 Consumer businesses could collapse as people stop spending.